Skip to Content

 Surgery for male infertility

-Testicular surgery can be done as outpatient surgery, and recovery takes about one to two weeks.
+Testicular surgery can be done as an outpatient surgery, and recovery takes about one to two weeks.
 These surgeries are typically performed by a urologist.

-Assisted reproductive technology for male infertility
+Assisted reproductive technology (ART) for male infertility

 Couples who need assistance to get pregnant can find assisted reproductive technology (ART) to be very effective in producing a fertilized egg.